Reviews, Paradigms & News

 All of those science-based people who wrote books that explain why they each believe in God, are very clear that they each believe in a loving God.

-Each seems to have had personal faith based religious and each seems to have had their own relevantly holy encounters with God in their own faith path and their own personal context.
+Each seems to have had personal faith-based religions and each seems to have had their own relevantly holy encounters with God in their own faith path and their own personal context.

-Every one of those authors — from every context — celebrates the remarkable fact that we have both conscious minds and some level of free will and that we actually have the ability to think in somewhat autonomous ways about the universe and events and about ourselves.
+Every one of those authors — from each context — clearly and explicitly celebrates the remarkable fact that we have both conscious minds and some level of free will and that we actually have the ability to think in somewhat autonomous ways about the universe and events and about ourselves.

-The only request to the most strongly committed atheists in those settings is to not be critical of any non-threatening and non-intrusive theistic theories in any scornful or damaging ways until they can identify another mechanism for having created RNA and counting quarks.
+The only request being made now from this piece to the most strongly committed atheists in those settings is to not be critical of any non-threatening and non-intrusive theistic theories of the authors of these books on biology and physics in any scornful or damaging ways until you can identify another mechanism for having created RNA and for forming and counting quarks.

-At the other end of that continuum, the six-day creation people clearly have an uphill swim at this point in scientific history.
+At the other end of that particular continuum, the pure six-day creation people with deeply fundamentalist beliefs clearly have an uphill swim at this point in scientific history.

-The poetry of having Eden threatened by the first people eating of the tree of knowledge and learning about evil and good also fits the paradigms about quantum physics and nuclear bombs and genocides of various kinds.
+The poetry of having Eden threatened by the first people actually eating of the tree of knowledge and learning about evil and good also fits the current paradigms about quantum physics and nuclear bombs and genocides and evil tribal behaviors of various kinds.

 That interpretation of Genesis isn’t likely to create reconciliation with some of the most conservative believers in a couple of faiths.
 We probably should definitely try to create some level of reconciliation today in our academic settings with the most anti theist people in those settings.